 Site Visits

 On receipt of information indicating a potential Unregistered Premises, the Distributor shall assess whether there is a need for a site visit.
-In the event a site visit is required this visit should be aimed at determining whether or not the premises is occupied and to collect Customer Details and metering information.
+In the event a site visit is required this visit should be aimed at determining whether or not the premise is occupied and to collect Customer Details and metering information.
 The Distributor shall allocate appropriate priority to the Unregistered Premises for the purposes of this section.

 Where the Distributor reasonably believes that a connection may have been tampered with or improperly modified, the Distributor may deem it appropriate to carry out a site visit (from a safety perspective) prior to issuing any new MPANs.